iros/patternfills/README.md

-# d3-patternfills
+# PatternFills

 This is a collection of svg-based pattern fills that can be used both as SVG patterns defs and CSS background image urls.
+A lot of these pattens started from: http://philbit.com/svgpattern/ which is an amazing project.

 ## Project structure: